odin-lang/odin-lang.org/content/docs/install.md

 1. Install XCode command-line tools `xcode-select --install`
     * If that command is not found you may need to install XCode from the App Store
-2. Install [Homebrew](https://brew.sh/) and then LLVM: `brew install llvm@18`, the versions we support are 14, 17, and 18
+2. Install [Homebrew](https://brew.sh/) and then LLVM: `brew install llvm`, the versions we support are 14, 17, 18, and 19
 3. Clone the repository somewhere: `git clone https://github.com/odin-lang/Odin`
 4. Navigate to the Odin folder: `cd Odin`
 5. Optionally use `git checkout dev-YYYY-MM` to checkout an official release